 - Slice each egg in half lengthwise with a knife, starting from the round end and go to the tip.
 Pop out the yolks into a mixing bowl and put whites aside.

-- Add the mayonnaise, vinegar and mustard in bowl.
+- Add the mayonnaise, vinegar, and mustard in a bowl.
 Use an electric mixer or mash the yolks using a fork until it is well combined, then taste (add Salt to taste).
 If the mixture is too thick for you, add a little more mayo.
 Then I push the mixture through a sieve or small-holed colander to get out any remaining yolk-lumps.
 This is optional if you actually like the lumps.

 - You can just spoon into the whites, but filling egg whites using a pastry bag is so much prettier.
 In that case, fill a pastry bag with the egg yolk mixture, use star tip and pipe into the center of the whites.